NativeScript/developer-day-workshop/src/chapters/chapter7.md

     <b>Exercise</b>: Edit the frontend
 </h4>

-Paste the following snippet into `src/client/app/components/home/home.component.tns.html` to add a ListView for the mobile app:
+Delete everything in `src/client/app/components/home/home.component.tns.html` and paste in the following code to add a ListView for the mobile app:

 ```
 <StackLayout class="container-content">